Library Services for Distance Learners

 If you require help with Blackboard Learn access then please use the Blackboard Learn Helpdesk link on the Blackboard Learn page.

 Distance learning students may request journal articles up to a maximum of 4 per week.
-This includes copies of articles held by the University of Ulster Library, but please use USearch to ensure that the articles are not already available to you electronically.
+This includes copies of articles held by the Ulster University Library, but please use USearch to ensure that the articles are not already available to you electronically.

 Students registered on Distance Learning courses should use the Document Delivery Request form to request articles.
 Please enter your University ID and network password when prompted (this is the same as your Portal / Blackboard Learn login details).
 When completing your online request remember to: